spotinst/help/src/docs/kb/_faqs-for-review.md

    You can use taints, tolerations, and node selectors to make sure that only pods with the on-demand lifecycle label are scheduled on on-demand nodes.
 Pods that don't have this label cannot be scheduled on these nodes.
 Taints and tolerations work together to make sure pods are scheduled on the right nodes.

    Use taints and tolerations in a virtual node group to create an on-demand virtual node group that includes all your on-demand instances.
-Because
+If the virtual node group has a taint, only pods with a matching tolerance will be scheduled for this virtual node group.

 1. Make sure your [pod has the tolerations](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/) set to: